cose-wg/HPKE/draft-ietf-cose-hpke.md

 # Acknowledgements

-We would like to thank John Mattsson, Mike Prorock, Michael Richardson, and Goeran Selander for their review feedback.
+We would like to thank
+Michael B. Jones,
+John Mattsson,
+Mike Prorock,
+Michael Richardson,
+and
+Goeran Selander
+for their review feedback.